kickz1997/discord.js-Moderation-Bot/README.md

 If you do the help command it will show you all the commands!

 ---------------------------
 ## Thank you for taking the time to look at the GitHub Repo!
-If you would like to contact me! here is my discord server!
+If you would like to contact me!
+Here is my discord servers!
 <li>https://discord.gg/bv6gaxq</li>
 <li>https://invite.gg/ics</li>